Solving Minnesota’s childcare crisis requires regulatory reform

 DEED also announced last week that the Small Business Development Centers at DEED will partner with First Children’s Finance to provide statewide assistance to help child care businesses.

-This is inline with other recent efforts to expand funding for childcare.
+This is in line with other recent efforts to expand funding for childcare.

 In D.C., the federal American Rescue Plan included $550 million to give Minnesota’s child care challenges a hearty, welcome, one-time boost.